 The summary worksheet provides general information on the measure, links to resources, and information on your facility.
-As with the FUH ISR, please check that the name of your IPF and CCN are accurate and be sure to contact the QualityNet Help Desk if you notice any discrepancies.
+As with the FUH and Medication Continuation ISRs, please check that the name of your IPF and CMS Certification Number, CCN, are accurate.
+Be sure to contact the QualityNet Help Desk if you notice any discrepancies.

-This worksheet contains information that will be publicly available on Hospital Compare in January 2020.
+This worksheet contains information that will be publicly available on the Compare tool hosted by HHS in January 2021.
 You will see your facility's comparative performance category, which will be worse than, no different from, or better than the national rate.
-If your facility has fewer than 25 cases eligible for the measure, you will see N/A in row 6 and your results will not be publicly reported.
-If the national observed unplanned readmission rate is within the range of the lower and upper limits of the 95 percent interval estimate, then your facility will be categorized as no different than the national rate.
+If your facility has fewer than 25 cases eligible for the measure, you will see N/A in Row 6, and your results will not be publicly reported.
+If the national observed unplanned readmission rate is within the range of your facility's lower and upper limits of the 95 percent interval estimate, then your facility will be categorized as no different than the national rate.

 Facility rates for each IPF are estimated from the results of a hierarchical logistic regression model that accounts for the mix of cases represented in the index admissions for each IPF during the measurement period.
-A Standardized Risk Ratio, or SRR, for each IPF is calculated as the predicted number of readmissions for a specific IPF divided by the number expected for any IPF with a similar case mix.
-The SRR is then used to calculate the Risk-Standardized Readmission Rate, or RSRR, by multiplying the SRR by the national readmission rate.
+A Standardized-Risk Ratio, or SRR, for each IPF is calculated as the predicted number of readmissions for a specific IPF divided by the number expected for any IPF with a similar case mix.

+The SRR is then used to calculate the Risk-Standardized Readmission Rate, RSRR, by multiplying the SRR by the national readmission rate.

-The RSRR and corresponding 95 percent interval estimate is calculated for each IPF.
+The RSRR and corresponding 95 percent interval estimate are calculated for each IPF.
 Measure performance is categorized as better than the national rate, no different than the national rate, worse than the national rate, or number of cases too small.
 Performance is based on the overlap of the IPF's 95 percent interval estimate with the observed national readmission rate.
 This figure shows the results of the three example facilities.
 Facility A has a 95 percent interval estimate that is better than the national rate of 20.1.
-Facility B has an interval estimate that runs over the national rate and thus is no different than the national rate.
+Facility B has an interval estimate that runs over the national rate.
+Thus, it is no different than the national rate.
 Facility C has an interval estimate that is worse than the national rate.